Vermont Eyes Opening to Out-of-State Travelers as Coronavirus Rates Fall

+In a news briefing Wednesday, Scott indicated that he would release plans to increase the maximum number of people allowed to congregate from 10 to 25 by the end of the week.
+Salons and barber shops are reopening Friday with health and safety guidelines.

+Earlier this week, Scott said he hoped to announce plans to allow indoor dining at restaurants "in the not-too-distant future."
+Guidance for overnight youth camps is expected in the coming days as well.

-Vermont is studying how and when it can open to tourism from neighboring states as coronavirus rates fall in places such as Massachusetts and New York, Gov. Phil Scott said Wednesday.
+Vermont is now studying how and when it can open to tourism from neighboring states as coronavirus rates fall in places like Massachusetts and New York.

-In a news briefing, Scott said his administration was developing benchmarks to determine when it would be "smart and safe" to welcome back out-of-state travelers.
+Scott said Wednesday that his administration was developing benchmarks to determine when it would be "smart and safe" to welcome back out-of-state travelers.

 "I know how incredibly important it is to our tourism and hospitality sectors," he said.

-Scott said he hoped to open to tourism "a little at a time" to prevent an influx of travelers, adding he didn't want to create an "us-versus-them" dynamic with other states.
+Scott added that he hoped to open to tourism "a little at a time" to prevent an influx of travelers, cautioning that he didn't want to create an "us-versus-them" dynamic with other states.

-Health officials have reported 971 cases of COVID-19 in Vermont, including 54 fatalities.
-That's sharply lower than neighboring states such as Massachusetts, which had reported 93,693 cases and 6,473 deaths as of Tuesday.
+Health officials have reported 974 cases of COVID-19 in Vermont, including 55 fatalities.
+That's much lower than neighboring states such as Massachusetts, which had reported 94,895 cases and 6,640 deaths as of Thursday.

 Get the latest news on COVID-19 delivered to you.
 Click here to sign up for our coronavirus newsletter.